AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-41924-->

-*  {{ site.data.var.ee }} now correctly calculates the mini cart subtotal when a customer deletes an item after selecting shipping to multiple addresses.
+*  Adobe Commerce now correctly calculates the mini cart subtotal when a customer deletes an item after selecting shipping to multiple addresses.

 <!--- MC-41945-->

-*  {{ site.data.var.ee }} now shows the same tax rate on all checkout pages when the shopping cart contains only virtual products.
+*  Adobe Commerce now shows the same tax rate on all checkout pages when the shopping cart contains only virtual products.

 <!--- AC-714-->